 Rozas, D. (2020).
 Affordances of decentralised technologies for commons-based governance of shared technical infrastructure.
-In D. Koehler (Ed.), Mereologies, Bartlett Press, University College of London (forthcoming).
+Prospectives, 1, 1, Bartlett School of Architecture, University College of London (2020).

 Rozas, D., & Huckle, S. (2020).
 Exploring organisation through contributions: using Activity Theory for the study of contemporary digital labour practices.
 In G. Symon, K. Pritchard & C. Hine (Eds.), Research Methods for Digital Work and Organization: Investigating distributed, multi-modal and mobile work.
 Oxford University Press (forthcoming).

 Peer-reviewed conference papers, proceedings and abstracts

 Rozas, D., Resch, B., & Díaz-Molina, S. (2020).
 Maintaining an affective commons through events: a practice-based study of three collaborative communities.
 4th Dauphine Phenomenology Workshop.
 Experiencing Commons and Communalization: Feeling, Emotion and Affect in the Common Good, (Paris, 25/09/2020).Extended abstract

 Rozas, D., & Díaz-Molina, S. (2019).
 Potentialities and Limitations of Blockchain Technologies in the Governance of Social Enterprise Collectives: The Case of Smart Ibérica.
 7th EMES International Research Conference (Sheffield, 25/06/2019).Extended abstract